AliSot2000/CSSMALG/README.md

 > * Group participants names: Nils Egger, Sophia Herrmann, Jan Hochstrasser, Jannick Schröer, Alexander Sotoudeh
 > * Project Title: The Influence of Cyclists on Traffic

+## State of Project
+A few miscellaneous files were added later on to improve reproducibility.
+The state of the project at the time of submission is marked with the tag `final_submission`.

 ## General Introduction

 Traffic Jams and road congestions are one of the most prominent problems in travel.
 Congestions lead to higher levels of harmful emissions,